< Browse to Previous Essay | Browse to Next Essay >

 On April 2, 1980, House of Representatives co-Speaker John Bagnariol (ca. 1932-2009) and Senate Majority Leader Gordon L. Walgren are named in a federal racketeering indictment that charges they conspired with undercover FBI agents posing as organized crime figures to allow gambling in Washington in return for a share of the profits.
 The two Democratic legislative leaders are among the most powerful politicians in the state and both have been planning to seek higher office in the fall.
 Instead, Bagnariol and Walgren, along with their friend lobbyist Patrick Gallagher, who is also named in the charges, will be convicted and sentenced to prison.
 Both legislators will lose their seats in the fall elections.
 The Gamscam scandal, as it comes to be known, will contribute (along with the Reagan landslide and other factors) to sweeping victories by the Republican party in legislative and statewide races.

 John Bagnariol and Gordon Walgren were friends and political allies.
 Both were first elected to the Washington House of Representatives in 1966, Bagnariol winning an 11th District seat representing Renton, while Walgren won in Kitsap County's 23rd District.
 Walgren moved on to the 23rd District's State Senate seat two years later, and by 1975 had risen to head the Democratic senators as Senate majority leader.
 Bagnariol remained in the House and rose to lead his party in that body, becoming Speaker in 1977.
-After the Republicans forged a tie in the House of Representatives in 1978, Bagnariol served as co-Speaker along with Republican Duane Berentson (b.
-1928).
+After the Republicans forged a tie in the House of Representatives in 1978, Bagnariol served as co-Speaker along with Republican Duane Berentson (1928-2013).

 In 1980, Walgren and Bagnariol were planning campaigns for statewide office, with kick-off events scheduled for April.
 Bagnariol intended to challenge Governor Dixy Lee Ray (1914-1994), who had feuded with fellow Democrats in the Legislature throughout her term, in the Democratic primary, and many considered him the favorite in the race.
 Walgren was seeking the State Attorney General post that Republican Slade Gorton (b.
 1928) was leaving to challenge United States Senator Warren G. Magnuson (1905-1989).